Written by Joshua Malin

 If your child is injured at school, it’s important to note that while the school should have liability insurance, it might not have accident insurance to cover the cost of healthcare.
 Schools have a duty of care and will provide first aid, call an ambulance if needed and notify parents.

-Any expenses relating to care, including emergency ambulance trips, are borne by you.
-In situations like these, ambulance cover and private health insurance can pay a benefit towards these expenses and help to provide peace of mind.
+Any expenses relating to care, including emergency ambulance trips, fall on you.
+In situations like these, ambulance cover and private health insurance can pay a benefit towards eligible expenses and help to provide peace of mind.

 Each family has unique health needs, so it’s important to consider the life stage you and your family are at when it comes time to choose health insurance.
 Here are some scenarios when you should consider taking out health insurance for your family.

 Having your first child is something special, but it also means it’s time to start preparing.
 Anyone hoping to start a family should consider taking out hospital cover well in advance.
-If you don’t already have an appropriate level of health insurance, you’ll need to take out cover and serve a 12-month waiting period prior to the baby’s arrival if you want to give birth in a private hospital and claim a benefit from your health fund.
+If you don’t already have an appropriate level of health insurance, you’ll need to take out cover and serve a 12-month waiting period before you can be covered for giving birth in a private hospital and claim a benefit from your health fund.

 For more information on health insurance for new families, see our guides for couples planning a family or health insurance for single parents.